 Yorks Espresso Bar is a new addition to Birmingham’s growing Yorks chain, which started with Yorks Bakery Cafe on nearby Newhall Street.
-Technically the espresso bar is now the longest serving branch of Yorks, since Newhall Street closed at the end of 2015 while its building undergoes a major refurbishment.
-In the meantime, the mantel of Yorks Bakery Cafe has been taken up by the new cafe/roastery on Stephenson Street.
+Technically the espresso bar is now the longest serving branch of Yorks, since Newhall Street closed at the end of 2015, the building undergoing a major refurbishment.
+This led to the mantel of Yorks Bakery Cafe being taken up by the new flagship cafe/roastery on Stephenson Street.

 Regular readers know my love of Coffee Spots in Victorian Arcades, so it’ll be no surprise that I fell in love with the Espresso Bar the moment I saw it.
-Occupying a corner spot at the Colmore Row end of the Great Western Arcade, which joins Colmore Row with Temple Row (and the comparatively venerable 6/8 Kafé), it’s an amazing location.
+Occupying a corner spot at the Colmore Row end of the Great Western Arcade, which joins Colmore Row with Temple Row (once home of the comparatively venerable, but now closed, 6/8 Kafé), it’s an amazing location.
 Spread over a compact, elegant ground-floor and a stripped-back, cosy mezzanine, it gives Faculty a run for its money as Birmingham’s most beautifully-situated (and beautiful) coffee shop.

 Smaller than the Bakery Cafe, sacrifices have had to be made.
 The extensive menu and freshly-cooked food has been replaced by a small range of (equally freshly-made) sandwiches and cake.
 However, there’s no compromise when it comes to coffee, meaning the “espresso bar” tag’s a bit misleading, Yorks offering an extensive range from Caravan, including three pour-overs, two espressos and decaf.

 July 2016: With the move to roasting in-house, the Espresso Bar now serves a single-oriign espresso and decaf, plus a weekly single-origin filter available through Aeropress or V60.

 You can read more of my thoughts after the gallery.